qrti/shrink/README.md

 - - -

 #### remarks
-do not shrink images to their minimum, otherwise they won't start on your Raspberry, especially Raspbian Full *Desktop* images need some extra space, about >= 250 MB are advised, Raspbian *Lite* images might be more moderate
+do not shrink images to minimum, otherwise they won't start on your Raspberry, especially Raspbian Full *Desktop* images need some extra space, about >= 250 MB are advised, Raspbian *Lite* images might be more moderate

 when using the new SD card for the first time, expand the filesystem to fill its space and reboot

-from terminal
+by raspi-config
 `sudo raspi-config`
 *Expand Filesystem*